-Upon completion of the course, the student should be able to meet the defined learning outcomes as set out in the EU Education and Training Framework for people who undertake experimental minor procedures (EU modules 1-8) involving rodents and lagomorphs.
-The student will also achieve inital knowledge on the design of animal experiments and good scientific practice in animal research (EU modules 9-11).
-At the end of the course, the student should be able to:
+Upon completion of the course, the student should be able to meet the defined learning outcomes as set out in the EU Education and Training Framework for people who undertake experimental minor procedures involving rodents and lagomorphs (EU modules 1-7).
+The student will also achieve fundamental practical skills of minimally invasive procedures on mice and rats (EU modules 3.2, 6.2 and 8), and initial knowledge on the design of animal experiments and good scientific practice in animal research (EU modules 9-11).
+At the end of the course the student should be able to: